nuclearWinters/lerna-monorepo/README.md

 # Lerna GraphQL Relay API Gateway Typescript Monorepo

-This project explore GraphQL Javascript microservices with a monorepo approach.
+This project explore microservices with a monorepo approach.

+These microservices use GraphQL with Relay specifications and can be requested by using the Gateway

-docker-compose will build up all microservices and manage images.
+Docker-compose will build up all microservices and manage images.

-All queries, mutations and subscriptions can be requested to the GraphQL Gateway API, which support Relay specifications.

-The React app is build from scratch (no create-react-app) and uses Relay to manage state and GraphQL requests.

-A basic fintech app that allows lenders invest in loans and return interests once borrowers pay.
+A test app that allows users to lend money to other users and receive interests in the future.

-App running in AWS: https://www.amigoprogramador.com https://www.amigoprogramador.com/relay/graphql

 **Languages:**